Mathias Loras: Bishop of Dubuque

 In 1837, the third Provincial Council of Baltimore recommended to the pope that new dioceses be created due to the expansion of the United States.
 Pope Gregory XVI established the Diocese of Dubuque on July 28, 1837, and Loras was named its first bishop.
 He was consecrated on December 10, 1837, by Portier in Mobile.
-The principal co-consecrator was the bishops Anthony Blanc of New Orleans, assisted by John Stephen Bazin of Vincennes.
+The principal co-consecrator was the bishops Antoine Blanc of New Orleans, assisted by John Stephen Bazin of Vincennes.

 Loras knew little of his new diocese and wrote to Joseph Rosati of St. Louis to inquire what he might find there.
 Rosati, whose diocese the territory was taken from, probably knew little as the territory was mostly wilderness.
-The diocese probably had 30,000 Native Americans, and perhaps 43,000 white inhabitants, of which fewer than 3,000 of those people were Catholic.
-There were three parishes, an Indian mission, and one priest Samuel Charles Mazzuchelli.
+The diocese probably had fewer than 3,000 people in its area that were Catholic.
+There were three parishes, an Indian mission, and one priest, Samuel Charles Mazzuchelli.
 The diocesan territory consisted of present-day Iowa, most of Minnesota, and North and South Dakota east of the Missouri River.
 On July 4, 1838, the area would become the Iowa Territory.
 Loras named Mazzuchelli vicar general and administrator of the diocese because Loras was not traveling to his new diocese just yet.

 Loras traveled to France to recruit missionaries and gather funds for his diocese.
 Upon returning, he spent the late winter and early spring in St. Louis waiting for more favorable conditions to travel to Dubuque.
-There he met notable explorer Jean Nicholas Nicollet who gave Loras insights on his new diocese.
+There he met notable explorer Joseph Nicolas Nicollet who gave Loras insights on his new diocese.
 On April 19, 1839, Loras arrived in Dubuque for the first time.
-He brought with him Joseph Cretin, who in 1851 was consecrated first Bishop of St. Paul, J.A.M.
-Pelamourgues, who would spend his career in the diocese based at St. Anthony's Church in Davenport, and seminarians Augustin Ravoux who would become a noted missionary among the Native Americans, Lucien Galtier, Remigius Petiot, and James Causse who were pioneer priests in Minnesota.
+He brought with him Joseph Crétin, who was consecrated first Bishop of St. Paul in 1851, Jean-Antoine-Marie Pelamourgues, who would spend his career in the diocese based at St. Anthony's Church in Davenport, and seminarians Augustin Ravoux who would become a noted missionary among the Native Americans, Lucien Galtier, Remigius Petiot, and James Causse who were pioneer priests in Minnesota.
 Later that year, he consecrated St. Raphael's Church, Iowa's first church congregation of any denomination, as his cathedral.